tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 2) Each group member will choose their second feature for next meeting (Monday Oct 26).
 3) Caleb will implement review items for reviews.
 4) Daniel will implement session management.
-5) Daniel will decouple some of our code from sprint 1 to adhere to SOLID.
+5) Daniel will decouple some of our code from sprint 1 to adhere to SOLID (solid).
 6) Turjo will implement the search function, and learn postman.
 7) Tanjet will implement a feature to allow users to publish reviews anonymously.
 8) Tanjet will make a list of all variable and method names as well as conform to PEP guidelines.